nol13/fuzzball.js/README.md

 **Other Scoring Options**

-Not tests I personally use, but ymmv..
-  * partial_token_set_ratio (options.trySimple = true will add the partial_ratio to the test suite)
+  * partial_token_set_ratio (options.trySimple = true will add the partial_ratio to the test suite, also note this will always return 100 if there are any tokens in common)
   * partial_token_sort_ratio
-  * WRatio (runs tests based on relative string length and returns weighted top score)
+  * WRatio (runs tests based on relative string length and returns weighted top score, current default scorer in fuzzywuzzy extract)

 Blog post with overview of scoring algorithms can be found [**here**](http://chairnerd.seatgeek.com/fuzzywuzzy-fuzzy-string-matching-in-python/).